oshipston/SNSS_TF/README.md

-# Prognosis in functional and pathophysiological neurological disorders: a shared basis.
+# Prognosis in functional and recognised pathophysiological neurological disorders - a shared basis.

 **Running head**: Predicting prognosis in functional and pathophysiological neurological disorders.